If you are wondering “How much should I save each month”, I have the answer for you: as much as possible! Money buys many dreams and a lot of freedom.

 This way at the end of each pay period, you will be left with your living allowance, and that’s it.

-Because that is what your brain sees when you log onto your online banking, your mind won’t question whether there is more money to spend – especially if you only use debt cards tied to that bank account.
+Because that is what your brain sees when you log onto your online banking, your mind won’t question whether there is more money to spend – especially if you only use debit cards tied to that bank account.

 I talked previously about how hard it is to make decisions every day.
 Automated contributions will remove willpower from the equation.
 You just do it.